Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

 \subsection{Encryptor}

-Given the DCFG, the Encryptor module builds an encrypted version of it that will support code analysis tasks.
-This is achieved by adapting SSE techniques traditionally used for searching encrypted text documents.
-We start this section with a brief summary of SSE and then explain our approach.
+Given the inverted index, the Encryptor module builds an encrypted version of it -- the \emph{Encrypted Inverted Index} (EII) -- that will support code analysis tasks.
+This is achieved by adapting cryptographic techniques traditionally used for searching encrypted databases and text documents.
+We begin this section with a brief overview of these tecnhiques, then explain the approach used by the Encryptor module.